What Active Nutrients Are and How They Support Your Health

 One effective way is to focus on color.
 Aim to fill your plate with a rainbow of fruits and vegetables.
 Different colors often signify different active nutrients, so by incorporating a variety, you maximize your nutrient intake.
 For example, red foods like tomatoes are rich in lycopene, while orange foods like carrots come with a hefty dose of beta-carotene.

-Meal prepping can also be your best friend when it comes to including active nutrients.
+Meal prepping also makes it easier to include active nutrients.
 Planning ahead allows you to ensure balanced meals throughout the week.
 Try setting aside some time on the weekends to chop veggies, prepare grain bowls, or whip up nutrient-rich snacks like energy balls made from nuts, seeds, and dried fruits.
 This not only saves time during busy weekdays but also ensures you stick to your health goals.

 Common Misconceptions About Active Nutrients